flame-engine/flame/doc/layers.md

 # Layers

-Layers are an useful feature that lets you group rendering by context, as well as allow you to pre-render things.
+Layers allow you to group rendering by context, as well as allow you to pre-render things.
 This enables, for example, rendering parts of your game that don't change much in memory, like a background.
-By doing this, you'll free resources for more dynamic content that needs to be rendered every loop cycle.
+By doing this, you'll free processing power for more dynamic content that needs to be rendered every game tick.

-There are two types of layers on Flame: `DynamicLayer` (for things that are moving or changing) and `PreRenderedLayer` (for things that are static).
+There are two types of layers on Flame:
+ - `DynamicLayer`: For things that are moving or changing.
+ - `PreRenderedLayer`: For things that are static.

 ## DynamicLayer

-Dynamic layers are layers that are rendered every time that they are draw on the canvas.
-As the name suggests, it is meant for dynamic content and is most useful to group rendering that are of the same context.
+Dynamic layers are layers that are rendered every time that they are drawn on the canvas.
+As the name suggests, it is meant for dynamic content and is most useful for grouping rendering that are of the same context.

 Usage example:
 ```dart